aslepyan/CompressiveTactileSubsampling/README.md

 With the proposed sampling modes, reconstruction by using a learned dictionary, and SRC, we have designed and conducted several experiments to investigate the feasibility and accuracy of those methods.

 ## Generalizability
-The folder `Subsampling_Code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects which are not used to train a learned dictionary.
+The folder `Subsampling_Code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects that are not used to train a learned dictionary.
 * The file `genReconAccPlot.m` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
 Here, the objects used to do the subsampling have also been used to train the learned dictionary for subsampled image recovery.

 ## Projectile